jeff8971/lab-analyzing-assembly/README.md

 👉🏽 **Your Task**  Go ahead and add reading the first program argument (if it exists to estimator)

 #### Discussion
-* Why would c need to values for program arguments?
+* Why would c need two values for program arguments?

 ### Reading The File (15 minutes)
 If you followed Mike Shaw's video, you will have a good idea of how to read a file.
 This follows a similar guideline.